moneybutton/bsv/README.md

 6. It is always possible to create a new object without using "new".

 7. Compatible with browserify (i.e., using require('fullnode/lib/message')
-should work both in node, and be automatically work in the browser with used in conjunction with browserify).
+should work both in node.js, and be automatically work in the browser with used in conjunction with browserify).

 8. Minimize the use of dependencies so that all code can be easily audited.